Aliases for KLRC2 Gene

 GeneCards Summary for KLRC2 Gene

 KLRC2 (Killer Cell Lectin-Like Receptor Subfamily C, Member 2) is a Protein Coding gene.
-Diseases associated with KLRC2 include rheumatic disease and paroxysmal nocturnal hemoglobinuria.
+Diseases associated with KLRC2 include hypersensitivity syndrome, carbamazepine-induced and behcet's disease.
 Among its related pathways are Immune System and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include carbohydrate binding and transmembrane signaling receptor activity and MHC class I protein complex binding.
+GO annotations related to this gene include transmembrane signaling receptor activity and MHC class I protein complex binding.
 An important paralog of this gene is KLRC1.

 UniProtKB/Swiss-Prot for KLRC2 Gene